rmsingh2204/Avengers-/README.md

 # Avengers-
-It contains login page and then after it displays the Avengers list
+It contains login page and then after it displays the Avengers list with some details for the same.